fluree/docs.flur.ee/src/content/1.0.0/guides/architecture/indexes.md

 You can see this index would be able to quickly find any predicate's value.
 When using a [Subject Identity](/guides/architecture/flakes#subject-identity) to reference a subject in Fluree this is the index that would be used.

-For example, if I was looking for the `s` value for the Subject Identity of `["usernamne", "janedoe"]`, the corresponding match pattern would be:
+For example, if I was looking for the `s` value for the Subject Identity of `["username", "janedoe"]`, the corresponding match pattern would be:

 ```all
 = ['username' 'janedoe' ?]